rrumale/machine-learning-live-labs/oml-services-v2/prepare-lab-setup/prepare-lab-setup.md

 # Prepare Setup

 ## Introduction
-This lab will show you how to download the Oracle Resource Manager (ORM) stack zip file needed to setup the resource needed to run this workshop.
-We would use in the next lab to create an compute instance needed to run the lab tasks.
+This lab will show you how to download the Oracle Resource Manager (ORM) stack zip file required to set up the resource needed for this workshop.
+We would use it in the next lab to create a compute instance to run the lab tasks.

 *Estimated Lab Time:* 15 minutes